 All year (except Thanksgiving and Christmas), Daily, Open 9am to 5pm

-about 2 years by Anonymous 4 / 5Very beautiful gardens.
+over 2 years by Anonymous 4 / 5Very beautiful gardens.
 Especially the lily pond is the best i've ever seen.
 It's definitely worth a visit.
 I only rate 4 star upon 5 because 1.
 The house itself is SO impressive in every detail, I expected more, and perspectives (something like Vaux-le-vicomte, France for instance), 2.
 I was a bit disappointed that the garden is not visible from the house, 3. the price is a bit excessive ($60 per adult)

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.